NguyenAnMinhThien/stackoverflow-scraper/README.md

 # Stackoverflow-Scraper
-Stackoverflow is a very popular website for all common questions in programming, coding tips, shared knowledge.
+Stack Overflow is a very popular website for all common questions in programming, coding tips, shared knowledge.
 If you have a look at many common questions when you start to learn about a subject, that may reduce your time when you deploy the project later.

-This script will scrape the questions on stackoverflow and sort base on the number of votes.
-The user can scrape multiple tags or one tag and it will output a file csv contain all info about the questions relate to these tags.
+This script will scrape the questions on Stack Overflow and sort base on the number of votes.
+The user can scrape multiple tags or one tag and it will output a file CSV contain all info about the scraped questions.
 # How to use:
 Clone the repository and navigate to stackoverflow-scraper dir:
 ```